|

 Minimize choices and other website distractions.

-Do not provide the website visitor an abundance of choices
+action.
+Do not provide the website visitor an abundance

--- studies show that a large number of choices often puts
+of choices -- studies show that a large number of choices

-the consumer off.
-It is generally recommended that you provide
+often puts the consumer off.
+It is generally recommended

-no more than 3 choices.
-Keep your message concise and on-topic.
+that you provide no more than 3 choices.
+Keep your message

-things that can make the biggest difference.
-Pay attention
+little things that can make the biggest difference.

-to all aspects of your website.
-Defining the specific website
+Pay attention to all aspects of your website.
+Defining

 About the Author: